AndreaRubbi/SP-FM/docs/installation.md

 pip install -e .
 ```

-This installs MixFlow and its Python dependencies while keeping the source editable for development.
+This installs SP-FM and its Python dependencies while keeping the source editable for development.

 ## 4. Install Exact Environment